oc-rs/understandingreligion/understandingreligion/content/p/what-is-religion.md

     Link: "/b/introduction-to-religious-studies/"
     NextPageLink: "/a/sigmund-freud/"
     PrevPageLink: "/b/introduction-to-religious-studies/"
+  - Name: "The Basics"
+    Link: "/b/the-basics/"
+    NextPageLink: "/a/page/"
+    PrevPageLink: "/a/oldpage/"
 ---

 The first step in the study of any subject is to define our terms, draw a line around the area we’re interested in, and decide how we’ll investigate.